 28) Do the deadline extension provisions apply to taxes other than the income tax?

 Yes.
-The deadlines applicable to federal state and gift taxes are also extended.
-However, other deadlines, such as for the payment of withholding, employment, and corporate taxes, are not affected by the deadline extension provisions.
+The deadlines for federal, state, and gift taxes are also extended.
+However, other deadlines, such as the payment of withholding, employment, and corporate taxes, are not affected by the deadline extension provisions.

 Decedents